Natal Light Horse

-The Natal Light Horse was an irregular regiment of the South African Armed Forces formed by Colonel John Robinson Royston in August 1914 during the First World War after petitioning General Jan Smuts for special permission to do so.
-Opening recruiting officers in Pietermaritzburg and Durban a full roster of six hundred men was recruited within ten days.
-All of those enlisted had seen previous military service and included quite a number of Australians who had served under Royston during the Second Boer War and had opted to remain in South Africa at the end of that conflict.
+The Natal Light Horse was an irregular South African Armed Forces regiment formed by Colonel John Robinson Royston in August 1914 during the First World War after petitioning General Jan Smuts for special permission to do so.
+Opening recruiting officers in Pietermaritzburg and Durban, a full roster of six hundred men was recruited within ten days.
+All of those enlisted had seen previous military service, including several Australians who had served under Royston during the Second Boer War and opted to remain in South Africa at the end of that conflict.

 History

 Boer Rebellion

-Upon recruiting his full complement Royston received orders to entrain the Natal Light Horse (NLH) for Upington, an area near the border of German South-West Africa and, in just a few days, complete with horses and machine guns the regiment detrained at De Aar Junction.
-Shortly after this arrival the regiment was ordered out to fight a rebel Boer General Maritz who had recruited men to the German cause and was going out in open rebellion of the South African Government.
-Moving north from Upington to Bechuanaland the NLH engaged Maritz and his rebels at Kakamas mid-afternoon the next day.
-In this engagement the NLH successfully captured the rebel camp but failed to capture Maritz who, though wounded, got away.
+Upon recruiting his full complement, Royston received orders to entrain the Natal Light Horse (NLH) for Upington, an area near the border of German South-West Africa, and, in just a few days, complete with horses and machine guns, the regiment detrained at De Aar Junction.
+Shortly after this arrival, the regiment was ordered to fight a rebel Boer, General Maritz, who had recruited men to the German cause and was going out in open rebellion against the South African Government.
+Moving north from Upington to Bechuanaland, the NLH engaged Maritz and his rebels in Kakamas mid-afternoon the next day.
+In this engagement, the NLH successfully captured the rebel camp but failed to capture Maritz, who, though wounded, got away.